shermanloan/scejson-doc/doc/appendix-countries.md

 >  government when it deserves it."
 >                           --- Mark Twain

-This chapter provides a list of countries supported by the SCE, along with their associated two character and three digit codes, as well as the default number of decimal places allowed for currency values.
+This appendix provides a list of countries supported by the SCE, along with their associated two character and three digit codes, as well as the default number of decimal places allowed for currency values.